In QSI the following grades are used on a status report (these grade definitions are written at the bottom of every status report):

 A P is a normal grade for students who are learning the material.
 Normal pacing means that there is not more than one P in any one class.
 (In some classes, some units are open all year long; this is then considered normal.)
 The appearance of two Ps can be an indication that a student is falling behind and may need to be placed on a remediation plan.

 An H is given to a student who needs more time and more skills to finish a unit.
 H means that the student cannot pursue this unit any longer, as it interferes with finishing current units.
 A student can be removed from H status in a unit if he is up to date on all classes.
-To be up to date on current units in all classes, there can be no more than one grade of P in any one class.
+To be up to date on current units in all classes, there can be no more than one “P” opened a time in any one class.
+A student will make up any units in H in the summer time if they are not closed during the school year.